-Starting his fourth season as Music Director of Strings Music Festival, Michael Sachs enjoys a multi-faceted career as a performer.
+Entering his sixth season as Music Director of Strings Music Festival, Michael Sachs enjoys a multi-faceted career as a performer.
 Sachs joined The Cleveland Orchestra as Principal Trumpet in 1988.
-Praised by critics for his “spectacular chops,” and “radiant tone,” he is recognized internationally as a leading soloist, recitalist, chamber musician, teacher, author, and clinician.
-Celebrating his 30th season with the orchestra, Mr. Sachs is the longest serving Principal Trumpet in the history of The Cleveland Orchestra.
+Praised by critics for his “spectacular chops” and “radiant tone,” he is recognized internationally as a leading soloist, recitalist, chamber musician, teacher, author, and clinician.
+Celebrating his 31st season with the orchestra, Mr. Sachs is the longest serving Principal Trumpet in the history of The Cleveland Orchestra.

 Michael Sachs is frequently featured as soloist with The Cleveland Orchestra.
 Among the twenty-four different solo pieces he has performed with the orchestra, highlights include the world premiere of John Williams’ Concerto for Trumpet, commissioned by The Cleveland Orchestra for Sachs, with Music Director Christoph von Dohnanyi conducting, as well as appearances as soloist at the Lucerne Festival, Salzburg Festival, and Carnegie Hall.
 Sachs has also performed as guest soloist with numerous orchestras and chamber groups, including the Houston Symphony Orchestra, the Louisiana Philharmonic Orchestra, the Auckland Philharmonia, the Reno Chamber Orchestra (where he recently made his guest conducting debut), and the Chamber Music Society of Lincoln Center.
 He can be heard on over 150 recorded works with The Cleveland Orchestra, as well as his recently released solo trumpet and organ CD, “Live from Severance Hall.”
 Sachs was also extensively involved in the planning of the National Brass Ensemble concert, recording, and DVD project for June 2014 involving music of Gabrieli, Copland, and a new work by John Williams.
 This project featured an unprecedented gathering of principal members of The Cleveland and Philadelphia Orchestras, Boston, Chicago, and San Francisco Symphonies, and New York and Los Angeles Philharmonic brass sections.